 Also, the enormous sums of money that can back up this sort of entertainment versus others, can in the long run further affect the type and diversity of the content we receive.

 brand-sponsored content as Steve Golin likes to call this, is as old as television.
 Today, many gripe that the World Wide Web is nothing but a World Wide Commercial for which securing eyeballs for advertisers is the first and last concern.
 Lest we forgot, TV was also invented to sell to us in the comfort of our home.
 Content has always been an after thought.
 At the dawn of TV, soap operas got their name from the soap that was hawked by the show’s sponsors, who exercised a good deal of control over the show’s themselves, (which existed merely to fill the space between commercials.)
 Erika Milvy, Advertainment’s New Frontier , AlterNet, June 25, 2001 22 Back to top Product Placement

 introduced a new factor in selling: It began to prevent competition and that it would negate the classical theory of supply and demand that was described by Adam Smith (see p.143).
 And this isn’t just an observation limited to Bagdikian.
 Robert McChesney, for example also observes similar things:

 Advertising [in oligopolistic markets] provides a way to protect or expand market share without engaging in profit-threatening price competition.

 Robert W. McChesney, Rich Media Poor Democracy; Communication Politics in Dubious Times, (University of Illinois Press, 1999), p.139

 In addition, corporate influence has affected what gets reported and what doesn’t, as John Prestage highlights:

 Even some mainstream journalists are sounding the alarm….
 Henry Holcomb, who is president of the Newspaper Guild of Greater Philadelphia and a journalist for 40 years, said that newspapers had a

 Janine Jackson of Fairness and Accuracy in Reporting (FAIR), a news media watchdog group, told the American Free Press that 60 percent of journalists surveyed by FAIR admitted that advertisers

 try to change stories.
 Some advertisers kill some stories and promote others, she said, asserting that there is an overwhelming influence of corporations and advertisers on broadcast and print news reporting.
 The trends are all bad, worse and worse, Nichols said.
 Newspapers and broadcast journalists are under enormous pressures to replace civic values with commercial values.

 cesspool.
-Local broadcasters are under pressure from big corporations to “entertain” rather than to inform, and people are “more ignorant” after viewing television news because of the misinformation they broadcast, he said.
+Local broadcasters are under pressure from big corporations to entertain rather than to inform, and people are more ignorant after viewing television news because of the misinformation they broadcast, he said.
 Jon Prestage, Mainstream Journalism: Shredding the First Amendment , Online Journal, 7 November 2002 25

 Bagdikian also points out that as economic and political influence also becomes a factor for large businesses, ownership of media companies is often a result: